Helmeted friarbird: Breeding

-Diet
+Food and feeding

 The helmeted friarbird eats a variety of food.
 The main source of their nutrients includes nectar, fruits and seeds.
-Occasionally they will eat invertebrates, and on a rare occasion they will eat lizards; however, the basics of their diet vary according to their location.
+Occasionally, they will eat invertebrates, and on a rare occasion they will eat lizards; however, the basics of their diet vary according to their location.
+They will often congregate in feeding parties of 10 to 30 around flowering trees and shrubs.

-Subspecies

-The hornbill friarbird (P. b. yorki) of Cape York Peninsula and coastal north-eastern Queensland is sometimes considered a subspecies of the helmeted friarbird or as a full species.
-The same is also true of the New Guinea friarbird (P. b. novaeguineae).